ustaxcourt/ef-cms/temp_delete_me.md

 ::: Post Deployment Things to Know :::
 - Create Petitioner Account verification email link sent before 10007 deploy will no longer work
-    - Remedation steps: Ask the user to attempt to login to DAWSON.
+    - Remediation steps: Ask the user to attempt to login to DAWSON.
 They will be sent a new verification email with a new link they can use to verify their account.
 - Verify pending email
     - Old email will work successfully without the user needing to do anything.
 User still needs to be logged in when they click on the verify link.
 - Forgot password